BenLangmead/bowtie/MANUAL.markdown

 Like other platforms, SOLiD supports generation of paired-end reads.
-However, SOLiD paired-end data comes with a caveat: in SOLiD-generated read files, some mates may not actually have corresponding mates in the other file.
-To be handled properly by Bowtie, SOLiD paired-end output must first be converted to `.csfastq` files with unpaired mates omitted.
+However, SOLiD paired-end data comes with a caveat: in SOLiD-generated read files, some mates may lack corresponding mates in the other file.
+To avoid problems, SOLiD paired-end output should first be converted to `.csfastq` files with unpaired mates omitted.
 This can be accomplished using, for example, [Galaxy]'s conversion tool (click "NGS: QC and manipulation", then "SOLiD-to-FASTQ" in the left-hand sidebar).

 [Principles of Di-Base Sequencing]: http://tinyurl.com/ygnb2gn
 [Decoding colorspace alignments]: #decoding-colorspace-alignments